What is the LooksRare exchange?

 It is a non-custodial exchange where orders require approval of the tokens (fungible and non-fungible) being transferred in a trade.

 A trade consists of a bilateral exchange of a ERC-20 token against a NFT token (e.g., ERC-721, ERC-1155) with a specific amount at a specific price.
-On each trade, trading fees can exist as (1) protocol fee and/or (2) royalty fee.
+On each trade, trading fees can exist as (1) protocol fee and/or (2) collection rebate.

-Protocol fees go to LOOKS stakers and royalty fees are collected by creators (at each trade).
+Protocol fees go to LOOKS stakers and collection rebates are collected by creators (at each trade).

 What is the core architecture?